Iloke-Alusala/Dark-Diary/README.md

 ##  Overview

-<code>DiaryDark provides a seamless experience for users to create, edit, and organize their notes within customizable folders.
-Whether you're capturing fleeting moments, brainstorming new concepts, or keeping track of your to-do lists, DiaryDark offers the tools you need to stay productive and organized on the go.</code>
+<p>DiaryDark provides a seamless experience for users to create, edit, and organize their notes within customizable folders.
+Whether you're capturing fleeting moments, brainstorming new concepts, or keeping track of your to-do lists, DiaryDark offers the tools you need to stay productive and organized on the go.</p>

 ---

 ##  Features

-<code>### Note Management
+<p>### Note Management
 - **Create Notes**: Easily create new notes with customizable titles and descriptions.
 - **Edit Notes**: Modify existing notes to update their content or metadata.
 - **Delete Notes**: Remove unwanted notes from the application.